waxman8/codingame/README.md

 # codingame
-Repository with my solutions to some of the puzzles bots competing in contests.
+Repository with my solutions to some of the puzzles and bots competing in contests.

 <b>Puzzles</b>